MerginMaps/db-sync/README.md

    C. `--single-run` instead of running the daemon indefinitely, performs just one single run.
 Such run consists of initialization, pull and push steps.

    D. `--skip-init` allows skipping the initialization of sync step.
-Should be only used if you know, what you are doing, otherwise issue are likely to occur.
+Should be only used if you know, what you are doing, otherwise issues are likely to occur.

-   E.

-Once initialized:

-- run `python3 dbsync.py status' to see if there are any changes on Mergin Maps server or in the database
-- run `python3 dbsync.py pull` to fetch data from Mergin Maps and apply them to the database
-- run `python3 dbsync.py push` to fetch data from the database and push to Mergin Maps
+   E. `--log-file` specify file to store log info into.
+If it is not set the log info will only be printed to the console.

+   F. `--log-verbosity` use `errors` or `messages` to specify what should be logged.
+Default is `messages`.

 ### Creating a local database (Ubuntu 20.04)